-The Optimum Basin Management Program is the roadmap that Watermaster follows in carrying out its mission:

-"To manage the Chino Groundwater Basin in the most beneficial manner, and to equitably administer and enforce the provisions of the Chino Basin Watermaster Judgment."

-Case No. RCV 51010 (formerly Case No. SCV 164327)

 The year 2002-2003 marked a time of transition from previous years' work, from carrying out the extensive planning required by the Optimum Basin Management Plan, to the current construction of facilities and the implementation of the Plan's water supply and water quality programs.

-Highlights of the year include: Finalizing details of a new four-party agreement to recharge storm water, imported water and recycled water yielding about 12,000 acre-feet of new water supply.
-Beginning construction on the first of seven phases of the Recharge .
-Conducting preliminary engineering and environmental work for development of 33,000 acre-feet of Dry Year Yield.
-Nearing approval from the Regional Water Quality Control Board of a "Maximum Benefit" approach to regulation.
-Millions of dollars in water quality and supply savings are expected to result from this.
-Forming a Water Quality Committee to help speed implementation Historically, we have successfully leveraged local dollars by adding significant grant funding.
+Highlights of the year include:

+- Finalizing details of a new four-party agreement to recharge storm water, imported water and recycled water yielding about 12,000 acre-feet of new water supply. - Beginning construction on the first of seven phases of the Recharge Facilities Improvement Project. - Conducting preliminary engineering and environmental work for development of 33,000 acre-feet of Dry Year Yield. - Nearing approval from the Regional Water Quality Control Board of a "Maximum Benefit" approach to regulation.
+Millions of dollars in water quality and supply savings are expected to result from this. - Forming a Water Quality Committee to help speed implementation of projects.

+Historically, we have successfully leveraged local dollars by adding significant grant funding.
 Last year, Watermaster applied for a \$16 million grant and obtained several million dollars more in grant funding.
 The current State fiscal crisis may threaten future successes in this area.

 Midway through the year, a major restructuring of staff was implemented, resulting in the elimination of several positions and the creation of new ones that provided improved engineering and administrative capabilities to implement and manage our projects.

 In sum, this year saw the payoff for years of work, learning to work together, increasing our understanding of the Basin, obtaining the necessary funding, and designing projects.
 Of all our successes, I am proudest of our success in working together.
 People around the state ask me, "How did you do it?"
-My answer is that the secret of our success is working together, giving us the confidence that we will successfully meet the challenges of John Rossi, CEO, Chino Basin Watermaster
+My answer is that the secret of our success is working together. giving us the confidence that we will successfully meet the challenges of the future.

-AAAA.
+John Rossi,

+CEO.
+Chino Basin Watermaster

+Watermaster Brings Chino Basin Stakeholders Together